 - Administration.
 General overhead cost and includes activities related to finance, economics, communications, inter-governmental relations, and planning.
 Administrative dues are imposed on members, such as office rent, salaries and benefits, legal, etc. There is a cap (9%) on the administrative dues that Cascade charges its members. - Conservation.
 Expenses related to Cascade's water efficiency program. - Debt Service.
 The amount necessary to make principal and interest payments. - Operations.
-Charges necessary to operate Cascade's operations including those related to the White River-Lake Tapps Reservoir system and the Bellevue Issaquah Pipeline (BIP). - Water Contracts.
+Charges necessary to operate Cascade's operations including those related to the White River-Lake Tapps Reservoir system and the Bellevue Issaquah Pipeline (BIP). - Cascade Supply Program (CSP).
+Funds the planning and other O&M work associated with new infrastructure needed to connect to Tacoma's system. - Water Contracts.
 The cost of water paid to Seattle for the declining block contract.